 - Household expenses.
 This cost can include the money to hire people to perform the tasks the victim would normally do.

-An experienced attorney at McGowan, Hood & Felder, LLC, answers your questions, investigates why the accident happened, and fights for all damages South Carolina law allows.
+An experienced attorney at McGowan, Hood, Felder & Phillips, LLC, answers your questions, investigates why the accident happened, and fights for all damages South Carolina law allows.
 Our attorneys review police reports, speak to witnesses, conduct independent investigations, and sometimes work with traffic reconstruction experts to help prove who is responsible for the accident.
 We also navigate through complicated insurance issues.
 There are different types of coverage that need to be reviewed such as liability insurance, uninsured motorist coverage, and underinsured auto accident coverage.